 And neither have the religious wicked changed.
 They still compromise truth to catch and destroy men (Mat 23:15; Rom 16:17-18; II Cor 2:17; II Tim 2:15-18; 3:13).
 Many pastors and churches crave the nets of the seeker sensitive gurus to ensnare as many as possible with contemporary Christianity and growth at any cost (I Tim 6:3-5; II Tim 3:1-9; 4:1-4).

-But righteous men are totally different!
-They bear the fruit of peace and righteousness in the lives of others (Pr 10:21; 11:30; Jas 3:17-18).
-And this ambition and result of their lives comes from the holy root in their inward parts (I John 3:9).
+But righteous men are very different.
+They bear fruit of peace and righteousness in the lives of others (Pr 10:21; 11:30; Jas 3:17-18).
+And this ambition and result of their lives comes from the holy root in their inward parts (I Jn 3:9).
 They understand the purpose of a local church is for members to help one another spiritually (Heb 3:12-13; 10:23-25).
-If they use nets, they use them to become fishers of men for Christ's sake (Matt 4:19)!
+If they use nets, they use them to become fishers of men for Jesus Christ’s sake (Matt 4:19).